 Ingredients for Lemon Sweet Rolls

-The lemon cinnamon rolls have three components: the lemon dough, lemon filling, and the cream cheese icing.
+The lemon cinnamon rolls have three components: a lemon dough, lemon filling, and the lemony cream cheese icing.
 To make the entire recipe, you’ll need the following ingredients:

 For the complete ingredient list and detailed instructions, scroll to the bottom of this post for the FREE printable recipe card.